OR HOW I STAGGERED ON FOR ANOTHER INSANE MONTH ON A BROKEN FOOT AND MASHED ANKLE.

 Buggery bollocks more bad timing!
 I’m travelling on DAY OF THE DEAD!

-If I’d have stopped because of a broken foot I would have missed all these things, to name but a few…….
+ALERT: If I’d have stopped because of a broken foot I would have missed all these things, to name but a few.
+Best not to be a cry baby when travelling solo.

 SO THE MORAL OF THIS STORY IS DON’T GIVE UP OR YOU’LL MISS LOADS, DON’T BE A BIG FAT CRY BABY AND SOLDIER ON.